Friends of P.: Background

 Following the song becoming an MTV success, many people had wondered who "P" was in the song.
 Finally, in 1998 Matt Sharp revealed who "P" was and the inspiration for the song, "That was one of the first songs I ever wrote, in the infancy of the Rentals", going on to say the song is about Paulina Porizkova, the wife of Ric Ocasek, who was the front man of American-new wave band The Cars and produced the debut album of Sharp's former band Weezer.
 Following this, Sharp would elaborate saying:"I think at the time it came about because she had mentioned that the only people who would write songs for her were bad heavy-metal bands or something like that and all her friends were getting these songs written about them,"In that same interview, Sharp would continue talking about how people questioned who "P" was in the song, with theories ranging from funny-celebrity themed guesses to more sad interpretations.
 Overall, Sharp reportedly expressed amazement with the wide range of guesses.
 The song would also be referenced on the Rentals song "Big Daddy C" when a voice in the song says "Who the hell is 'P'?".

 Following Ocasek discovering that the song was about his wife he stated: "I found out later that the Rentals' Matt Sharp had written that song about my wife.
 I thought the song was OK, although I thought it was a bit silly.
-The truth was that Rivers and P were actually the ones that got along really well."
+The truth was that Rivers Cuomo (of Weezer) and P were actually the ones that got along really well."